DanSam5K/Teamwork-Capstone-Project/README.md

 # Teamwork-Capstone-Project
 Teamwork is an ​internal social network for employees of an organization.
 The goal of this application is to facilitate more interaction between colleagues and promote team bonding.

+# Set Project with Node/Express
+# Using Elint with airbnb style guideA